alejandronanez/module-federation-next/README.md

 ## What's pending / up for grabs

-- [ ] Being able to consume Typescript modules
+- [x] ~Being able to consume Typescript modules~ Done in https://github.com/alejandronanez/module-federation-next/pull/2
 - [ ] Add some routing
 - [ ] Centralize all the apps in Shell
 - [ ] Spin up a component library